Voice Design Blog Series, Part 4: Four Steps to Launch an Alexa Skill

 Step 4: Maintain a Human-Centered Approach

-Take a human-centered approach in all of your design work – including voice.
+Take a human-centered approach in all of your design work – including voice user interface design.
 And that means soliciting and incorporating user feedback throughout the design and build process.
 Iterative, design sprint techniques are helpful to gather user-feedback early and often throughout the process, allowing the flexibility to incorporate such feedback during design while minimizing risk.

 It’s best to observe users interacting with the Alexa skill, how they complete tasks, any pitfalls, and ask follow-up questions along the way.
 Usability testing the proof of concept via design sprints will save time and money in the long run.
 Once you’re in production, don’t forget to check your logs regularly to see how you can improve your skill to best meet your customer’s needs.